mchitten/postgresql/README.md

 # List of databases to be created (optional)
 # Note: for more flexibility with extensions use the postgresql_database_extensions setting.
 postgresql_databases:
-  - name: foobar
+  - name: "foobar"
-    owner: baz          # optional; specify the owner of the database
+    owner: "baz"        # optional; specify the owner of the database
     hstore: yes         # flag to install the hstore extension on this database (yes/no)
     uuid_ossp: yes      # flag to install the uuid-ossp extension on this database (yes/no)
     citext: yes         # flag to install the citext extension on this database (yes/no)